 Our management team works with local Board Certified Lactation Consultants and qualified breastfeeding counsellors.
-We also trained and provide ongoing enrichment sessions for over 200 volunteers in Kent.

 Lyn Scazafabo, RGN, IBCLC

 I have been a Board Certified Lactation Consultant since 1994 with over 30 years experience as a Women and Children’s Health Nurse.
 In that time I have supported thousands of families on their parenting journey, in acute settings, and in a variety of community settings in the UK and US.
 This included working in neonatal intensive care units and a world leading hospital-based NIDCAP training centre, practicing a developmentally sensitive approach to care of the preterm in hospital, putting parents as partners.
 My passion for placing parents at the heart of decision-making stems from these early days with leading practitioners in their field.

 I was one of the original Nurse Home Visitors with Dr David Olds’ team on the first Nurse Family Partnership Project in Elmira, New York.
 The effectiveness of this programme in the USA became the basis for the family Nurse Partnership in the UK.

 I was a member of the executive board for Healthy Mothers/Healthy Babies Camden, New Jersey and I set up and managed the multidisciplinary Breastfeeding Resource Centre at the University of Medicine and Dentistry New Jersey at Camden.
 This is a very large area covering referrals from seven counties.
 We became a valued resource for both families and healthcare professionals, working closely with the local La Leche League (LLL) groups.